 Vision for Gender-Responsive Research for Development

-Through its program-wide and project-level strategies. the IPM Innovation Lab address the gendered components of pest management throughout the design, implementation, and evaluation of all activities, using a number of methods and best practices to explore two broad questions:
+Through its program-wide and project-level strategies, the IPM Innovation Lab addresses the gendered components of pest management throughout the design, implementation, and evaluation of all activities, using a number of methods and best practices to explore two broad questions:

 - How do gender relations, norms, and attitudes affect the impact and outcomes of IPM Innovation Lab research activities?

 - How do IPM Innovation Lab research activities affect gender relations, norms, and attitudes at the household and community level?

 Bangladesh: In Bangladesh, the IPM Innovation Lab has been working to disseminate Trichoderma to farmers to combat soil-borne diseases, teaching farmers how to produce Tricho-compost at their home gardens and apply it to their vegetable crops.
 Farmers have reported the benefits from using the Tricho-compost, including improved crop yields and decreased reliance on chemical fertilizers.
 Women are actively involved in this process, and the program provides them with extra income along with the agricultural productivity.
 The positive impact on women also includes subjective indicators of empowerment, such as women’s improved self-esteem.

 Ethiopia: In Ethiopia, the invasive weed Parthenium hysterophorus L. is adversely affecting rural livelihoods by reducing agricultural productivity, biodiversity, livestock health, and income generation.
 Ongoing IPM Innovation Lab research has documented that while controlling Parthenium is a “family affair,” the additional time required to control Parthenium disproportionately affects women.
 More time is required to manually control the weed, further limiting women’s available time to complete their many other responsibilities within the farming household.

 Past Research Activities